 Things to do nearby Rosedale

-Portinscale is a delightful village located just a mile from Keswick on the North West edge of Derwentwater.
-The village boasts cafes, marinas and an excellent village pub called the Farmer's Arms (just around the corner from Rosedale).
-Aside from all this, the lively Lakeland town of Keswick is just a five-minute drive away or a 20-minute walk across well-maintained footpaths.
+Portinscale is a delightful village located just a mile from Keswick on the northwest edge of Derwentwater.
+The village boasts cafés, marinas and an excellent village pub called the Farmer's Arms.

-Portinscale is an ideal base for a walking holiday.
-For those visiting the area for the opportunity of exploring the fells then Rosedale could scarcely be better placed.
-From Portinscale you have the opportunity to take on the Coledale Horseshoe, walk up the iconic ridge of Catbells, take in part of the Allerdale Ramble or enjoy the wonderful views from Causey Pike.
-If you're keen to walk but would enjoy some rather more gentle ambles then why not take the 20-minute flat walk into Keswick itself or stroll along the lakeside path on the edge of Derwentwater.
-There is a beautiful eight-mile walk around the entire lake from the village but you could always potter along part of it before taking the Keswick launch back to the village.
+For those visiting the area to explore then Portinscale is an ideal base.
+From the village you can take on the Coledale Horseshoe, walk up the iconic ridge of Catbells, take in part of the Allerdale Ramble, or enjoy the wonderful views from Causey Pike.
+If you're keen to walk but would enjoy some gentler ambles, then why not take the 20-minute flat walk into Keswick itself or stroll along the lakeside path on the edge of Derwentwater?
+There is a beautiful eight-mile walk around the entire lake from the village, but you could always potter along part of it before sailing on the Keswick Launch back to the village.

 Without doubt, the crowning glory of Keswick and Portinscale is Derwentwater.
-This beautiful body of water is surrounded by stunning mountain scenery from the dramatic seemingly jagged peaks at the head of the Borrowdale valley to the well known shape of Catbells opening out to Keswick and looking up to Skiddaw; England's fourth highest mountain standing guard over the town.
-To take in some of this glorious scenery from the water why not take a trip on one of the Keswick Launches?
+This beautiful body of water is surrounded by stunning mountain scenery from the dramatic, seemingly jagged peaks making up the ‘jaws’ of the Borrowdale Valley, to the much-loved shape of Catbells opening out to Keswick and looking up to Skiddaw.
+To take in some of this glorious scenery from the water, why not take a trip on one of the Keswick Launches?
 These stately vessels stop at seven landing stages around the lake making an ideal way to take in the views.
-Guests could take a walk along to one of Borrowdale's gorgeous pubs or restaurants and get the launch back to Nichol End just a half-mile walk from the house!
-How very civilised.
-There are plenty of opportunities to mess about on boats here.
-You could hire kayaks, rowing boats, sailing dinghies or paddle boards from the local marinas.
+Guests could take a walk along to one of Borrowdale's gorgeous pubs or restaurants and get the launch back to Nichol End in Portinscale.
+There are plenty of opportunities to mess about on other boats, too; you can hire kayaks, rowing boats, sailing dinghies or paddle boards from the local marinas.

 This area could scarcely be better for the adventurous among you.
-The Newlands Adventure Centre is close by and offers a range of outdoor activities with ghyll scrambling, climbing, canoeing, mountain biking, archery and much more.
+The Newlands Adventure Centre is close by and offers a range of outdoor activities such as ghyll scrambling, climbing, canoeing, mountain biking, archery and much more.
 Great for an adrenaline fuelled day out!
-Alternatively why not book a session at nearby Lingholm Sporting Quad Treks?
-Head out with experienced guides to take you around the 1000 acre Lingholm Estate where you'll find some staggering views of the surrounding countryside while, no doubt, having a fine muddy time of it, marvellous!
+Alternatively, why not book a session at nearby Lingholm Sporting Quad Treks?
+Head out with experienced guides to take you around the 1,000 acre Lingholm Estate where you'll find some staggering views of the surrounding countryside while, no doubt, having a fine muddy time of it!

-Keswick is a dream location for cyclists too.
-Mountain biking is a popular pastime with adventurous trails in Whinlatter forest and a wealth of bridleways over the fells as well as plenty of flatter, more sedate routes around and about.
-Of course, the quality of the road cycling in the area can't be understated as so many classic sportives use the Honister, Newlands and Whinlatter passes close by.
+This is a dream location for cyclists, too.
+Mountain biking is a popular pastime with adventurous trails in Whinlatter Forest and a wealth of bridleways over the fells as well as plenty of flatter, more sedate routes around and about.
+The quality of the road cycling in the area can't be understated, either with the Honister, Newlands and Whinlatter passes close by.
 If you would like to explore the area on two wheels but feel the hills might be rather too much of a challenge then why not try an electric bike?
-Keswick firm e-venture bikes can even deliver electric bikes to the cottage for you!
+You can hire these from Keswick-based firm, E-Venture Bikes.

-Portinscale is well placed to explore the area by car too.
-Heading along the side of Derwentwater into the head of the Borrowdale valley guests can take the fell road up to Honister Pass and Honister Mine.
+Portinscale is well placed to explore the area by car, too.
+Heading along the side of Derwentwater into the head of the Borrowdale Valley, you can take the steep and twisting fell road of Honister Pass up to Honister Mine.
 Why not take one of their mine tours?
-If you are feeling daring you could take on their Via Ferrata!
-Continuing over Honister pass will bring you to Buttermere, Crummock Water and Loweswater beyond.
-All beautiful small lakes with fabulous walks.
+If you are feeling daring you could take on their Via Ferrata or the Infinity Bridge!
+Continuing over Honister pass will bring you to Buttermere, Crummock Water and Loweswater beyond, all beautiful small lakes with fabulous walks.
 The Kirkstile Inn at Loweswater is one of our favourite pubs for a stop off.

 For a drive out why not see a different side of the lakes along the spectacularly scenic A591?
-From Keswick the road skirts along the edge of Thirlmere underneath Helvellyn then sweeps down Dunmail Raise to Grasmere, Rydal Water and Ambleside beyond.
-You'll find some marvellous walks in the area, we love the easy potter around the side of Grasmere Lake, especially in bluebell season.
+From Keswick the road skirts along the edge of Thirlmere, underneath Helvellyn, and then sweeps down Dunmail Raise to Grasmere, Rydal Water and Ambleside beyond.
+You'll find some marvellous walks in the area; we love the easy potter around the side of Grasmere Lake, especially in bluebell season!